-Creating a personal mission statement in my humble opinion provides you with an opportunity to define your goals and what is important to you.
+Creating a personal mission statement in my humble opinion provides you with an opportunity to define your life goals and what is important to you.
 You can’t really write a mission statement without first looking at what’s important to you in your life.
-Just having those insightful, intimate conversations with yourself I find is incredibly powerful.
+Just having those insightful, intimate conversations with yourself I find is an incredibly powerful conversation.

-A personal manifesto is a set of statements that make up the rules by which you are going to live your life.
+But, a personal manifesto is a set of statements that make up the rules by which you are going to live your Personal Mission by.

 It’s the cornerstone that will ultimately help you reconnect with what’s important, and it becomes a methodology for staying true to your values, goals, and intentions.